QQ-MM/Video-CCAM/README.md

 ## Updates

+- **2024/09/29** [Video-CCAM-v1.2](https://huggingface.co/collections/JaronTHU/video-ccam-v12-66f9221c5144a8d0c6b9602a) has been released, featuring: 1.
+Enhanced performance on public benchmarks.
+2. Support for Chinese.
+3. Deployment with Gradio.
+Have a try!

 - **2024/08/28** The technical report is released.

 - **2024/08/22** [Video-CCAM-v1.1](https://huggingface.co/collections/JaronTHU/video-ccam-v11-66c7325edd01a54c939df48b) comes out, with better performances than Video-CCAM in many benchmarks, especially in [MVBench](https://github.com/OpenGVLab/Ask-Anything/blob/main/video_chat2/MVBENCH.md), [VideoVista](https://videovista.github.io/), and [MLVU](https://github.com/JUNJIE99/MLVU).
 The technical report is coming soon.
 The source code is rewritten for simpler deployment.
 If you are interested in previous scripts, please refer to the `v1.0` release.